WHO NEEDS A BASE STATION WHEN YOU HAVE STARFIRE?

 Everything collected by Falcon can instantly be backed up to the cloud, where work can be monitored and processing can be started before the GNSS has even left the field.
 This connection also allows workers to share work as they are surveying and monitoring work that has already been completed.

 Although the Falcon SF is compatible with most industrial standard data loggers and software, it also features built-in logging.
 You can log data right on the instrument without the need for a datalogger.

 With the Falcon SF, you can write your own applications for the GNSS.

-External sensors like echo sounders and cable detectors can be interfaced directly with the GNSS.
+External sensors, such as echo sounders and cable detectors, can be interfaced directly with the GNSS.

-The rugged, waterproof and shockproof design, coupled with hot swappable batteries, ensures continuous operations in the harshest of environments.
+The rugged, waterproof and shockproof design, coupled with hot swappable batteries, ensures continuous operations in harsh environments.
 Designed for all-day use in surveying environments, it includes several I/O options, a 2 watt internal UHF radio, and a removable SD card.

 The Falcon wristband gives you complete remote control of the Falcon.
 Logging can be triggered, data displayed and read, even in full sunlight.